-Cygnus gas field is situated within UK Continental Shelf blocks 44/12a and 44/11a in 23m of water.
-The field is operated by GDF Suez, which also owns a 38.75% stake.
+The Cygnus gas field is situated within UK Continental Shelf blocks 44/12a and 44/11a in 23m of water.
+The field is operated by Engie (previously GDF Suez), which also owns a 38.75% stake.
 Centrica has a 48.75% interest and Bayerngas holds the remaining 12.5%.
 Bayerngas acquired its interest from Endeavour in August 2010.

-The Cygnus field is the sixth largest gas field in the southern North Sea and the largest to be discovered in the last 25 years within the Southern Gas Basin.
+The Cygnus field is one of the largest gas fields in the southern North Sea and the largest to be discovered in the last 25 years within the Southern Gas Basin.

 Islay is a gas and condensate field located in the UK waters of the North Sea.

 In August 2012, the project partners sanctioned investments to develop the field.
-Production is expected to start in late 2015.
+Production started in 2016. .
 At peak production, the field is expected to meet the demand of around 1.5 million homes.

 Initial contracts worth £375m were signed in August by GDF SUEZ on behalf of the partnership to start the project.
-Most of this, £337m, will be invested in the UK, generating 1,200 jobs.
+A total of £337m worth of contracts was invested in the UK, generating 1,200 jobs.

-In total around £1.4bn will be invested in the Cygnus project, 80% of which is expected to be awarded to UK-based companies, creating 4,000 direct and indirect jobs during the next four years.
+Approximately £1.4bn is being invested in the Cygnus project, 80% of which is being awarded to UK-based companies.
+In addition, 4,000 direct and indirect jobs are being created during the development and production phases.

 The partnership welcomed the recent field allowance for new large shallow water gas fields by the UK Government, which provided the certainty and confidence to proceed with the development.
-Major contracts will be awarded progressively.
+Major contracts were awarded progressively.

-Cygnus is located about 150 kilometres off the coast of Lincolnshire.
+Cygnus is located about 150km off the coast of Lincolnshire.
 It has gross 2P reserves of approximately 18 billion cubic metres.

-It is expected that the Cygnus project will also create 50 additional jobs in the GDF SUEZ operational headquarters in Aberdeen and a further 100 jobs offshore when the field is in production.
+The Cygnus project created 50 additional jobs in the Engie operational headquarters in Aberdeen and a further 100 jobs offshore.

 Discovery of the UK’s North Sea field